premAI-io/state-of-open-source-ai/models.md

 ##### Limitations

 - Full dataset used for pre-training the 40B variant wasn't released.
-- Falcon-40B is trained using a sequence length of 2K, which is smaller compared to MPT, XGen, but context size can be increased using RoPE embeddings {cite}`su2022roformer` within a model's architecture, allowing it to generalise to longer sequence lengths (might require some [](fine-tuning)).
+- Falcon 40B is trained using a sequence length of 2K, which is smaller compared to MPT, XGen, but context size can be increased using RoPE embeddings {cite}`su2022roformer` within a model's architecture, allowing it to generalise to longer sequence lengths (might require some [](fine-tuning)).
 - A paper detailing Falcon models specifically has not yet been released.

 #### LLaMA-2